 In 2010, the organization faced some serious challenges.
 The fire district had over 230 employees working around the clock to ensure public safety.
-The IT infrastructure to support such a large staff at all hours was (understandably) fairly complex.
-The organization had 12 physical servers, 6 virtual servers and approximately 85 workstations.
+The IT infrastructure to support such a large staff at all hours was (understandably) complex.
+The organization had 12 physical servers, 6 virtual servers, and approximately 85 workstations.

 IT support at that time was handled by a consulting firm based in Arlington, WA.
 The IT support provider was well-intentioned but small.
 The entire company consisted of just three individuals including the company owner.

 There was growing evidence that the IT support provider lacked sufficient resources to support an organization as large as Snohomish County Fire District 1.
 Project deadlines were missed.
 A Microsoft Exchange email implementation—proposed to take 2-3 weeks—was incomplete over a month later.
-The district suffered down-time and data loss on more than one occasion, and the organization was not on a good trajectory.
+The district suffered downtime and data loss on more than one occasion, and the organization was not on a good trajectory.

 “We outgrew the skills of our IT support provider,” recalls Captain Bob Eastman.
-“Our ‘technical expert’ was the owner and he couldn’t keep up with emerging technology while running his business.
+“Our ‘technical expert’ was the owner, and he couldn’t keep up with emerging technology while running his business.
 His solution was to buy new products (computer hardware) to fix any problem, but these were only Band-Aid® solutions.
 We were overspending on hardware and on service.”

 Outsourced IT support was stretched thin.
 Service was unreliable and unresponsive.
 Issues languished for weeks without resolution.
 “Our staff had no confidence,” recalls Eastman.
-A survey of end users taken at the time revealed comments like:
+A survey of end-users taken at the time revealed comments like:

-“They never reply in timely fashion.
+- “They never reply in a timely fashion.
 It takes hours and then they do not resolve the issue.
 As if I didn’t matter to them.
 They are making it difficult to do my job.”

-“These guys are either stupid, or overwhelmed.
+- “These guys are either stupid, or overwhelmed.
 Either way our IT is a failure.”

-“We are a 24-hour business.
+- “We are a 24-hour business.
 We need 24-hour support.”

-In mid 2010 Snohomish County Fire District 1 enlisted ISOutsource to execute a technical assessment and plan.
+In mid-2010, Snohomish County Fire District 1 enlisted ISOutsource to execute a technical assessment and plan.

 The assessment project began with a period of intense discovery and analysis.
-This included a review of server roles and workloads, network topology, data structures, remote access, wide area network connectivity, backups and more.
+This included a review of server roles and workloads, network topology, data structures, remote access, wide area network connectivity, backups, and more.
 As part of the assessment, network diagrams and other key IT support documents were created.

 “That was the best money we’ve spent on technology,” exclaimed Eastman.
 “We suspected things were broken but we didn’t know the specifics.
 The assessment proved that our gut-check was right.”

 The assessment also provided a review of the current state of IT security.
-Policies and procedures, layers of security, the integrity of specific devices on the network, physical and logical access to data, were all examined and evaluated with respect to industry standard “best practices.”
+Policies and procedures, layers of security, the integrity of specific devices on the network, physical and logical access to data, were all examined and evaluated with respect to industry-standard “best practices.”

 “What we thought we were getting in back-ups, we weren’t getting,” Eastman says, admitting that the organization was exposed to much more risk of downtime and data loss than previously suspected.

 The IT support function also received careful review.
-Clearly, fire district staff members felt frustration.
+Clearly, fire district staff members felt frustrated.
 The assessment sought to identify areas where staffing levels and or expertise were not sufficient to meet demands.
 Rather than casting blame, the assessment looked to identify a more effective IT support structure.

-Throughout the assessment project a clear strategy began to emerge.
-The assessment resulted in a technology plan that assigned priority to tasks based on risks, costs and rewards.
-The technology plan included high priority, medium priority and low priority recommendations.
+Throughout the assessment project, a clear strategy began to emerge.
+The assessment resulted in a technology plan that assigned priority to tasks based on risks, costs, and rewards.
+The technology plan included high priority, medium priority, and low priority recommendations.
 It provided a roadmap to get from the current state of unreliable network performance to a point where the environment was stable.